botspot-org/bot.wordpress/THEME-INTEGRATION.md

 ## Inheriting Your Theme's FAQ/Accordion Styles

-BotDot WP automatically detects popular themes and inherits their FAQ/accordion classes.
+BotSpot WP automatically detects popular themes and inherits their FAQ/accordion classes.
 If you're using a custom theme or want to customize the styling, here are your options:

 ### Option 1: Automatic Detection (Built-in)